jeffrey-fontys/s3-portfolio/research/business_processes.md

 One of steps in the product release process is verifying that the code passes certain quality requirements before it is released.
 This can be ascertained by applying user acceptance testing, a comprehensive process that qualifies as a business process on its own.

 Below you can see a user acceptance testing process as it could be implemented for Eeventify.
-The stakeholders in this process are the customer and the departments of development, quality assurance ...
+The stakeholders in this process are testers and the departments of quality assurance.
+Indirectly, the department of software development is also involved, as the task of the quality assurance team is to test their release build, and report their findings back to them.

 ![Screenshot of user acceptance testing process for Eeventify.](../images/user_acceptance_process.png)
 *User acceptance testing process for Eeventify.*